chutzcraft/EDGE64/about.md

 **How to upgrade the Unmaker?**

-><p>_Once you acquire the Unmaker, you'll need to find the artifacts which are hidden in secret levels.
+>_Once you acquire the Unmaker, you'll need to find the artifacts which are hidden in secret levels.
 Each secret level has it's own_
 >_predisposed conditions on how to acquire the artifact.
-Complete them, and you'll be able to fuse the artifacts with the weapon._</p>
+Complete them, and you'll be able to fuse the artifacts with the weapon._

 **What is the difference between Purple, Yellow & Red Armor?**

-><p>_The new armor system are exclusive to EDGE only.
+>_The new armor system are exclusive to EDGE only.
 Existing since EDGE's early days, these additional tiers of armor are hard-coded_
 >_to diversify the defensive capabilites of receiving damage.
 This gives us new ways to absorb damage as well.
 Base EDGE armor_
->_percentages work like this:_</p>
+>_percentages work like this:_

 <table>
   <tr>